UConn Huskies: Women's basketball

 In 2008, freshman Maya Moore made history by being named Big East Player of the Year, the first time a freshman was so honored in either men's or women's basketball.
 She was named Big East Player of the Year again in 2009.

 UConn women entered the 2008–09 season ranked No. 1 in all national polls.
 They finished the season ranked as No. 1 as well, winning the national championship, finishing the season with a perfect 39–0 record, while winning every game by 10 points or more.
 At the end of the year, Maya Moore swept the National Player of the Year honors, receiving the Wooden, Wade and Naismith Awards, and she, Renee Montgomery and Tina Charles were named to various All-America teams.
 Coach Geno Auriemma received his record sixth recognition as the National Coach of the Year.

 UConn women entered the 2009–10 season ranked No. 1 in all the national polls, and remained ranked No. 1 every week for the entire season.
 They finished the season as the first back-to-back undefeated National Champions, beating No. 2 Stanford at the San Antonio Alamodome.
 UConn also set the national consecutive victory record at 78 when it won its seventh National Championship at the Alamodome.

 UConn women entered the 2010–11 season ranked No. 1 in all the national polls.
-On December 19, 2010, the UConn Huskies beat No. 10 ranked Ohio State at Madison Square Garden's annual Maggie Dixon Classic to tie the NCAA consecutive win streak to 88 games, and on December 21, 2010 they beat No. 20 ranked Florida State at the XL Center in Hartford to set a new NCAA consecutive win record at 89 games, the streak ended at 90 on December 30, 2010 with a 71–59 loss at Stanford.
+On December 19, 2010, the UConn Huskies beat No. 10 ranked Ohio State at Madison Square Garden's annual Maggie Dixon Classic to tie the NCAA consecutive win streak to 88 games, and on December 21, 2010, they beat No. 20 ranked Florida State at the XL Center in Hartford to set a new NCAA consecutive win record at 89 games, the streak ended at 90 on December 30, 2010, with a 71–59 loss at Stanford.

 UConn is not only a pipeline to both the NBA and the WNBA, but to coaching ranks throughout the sport of basketball.
-UConn alumnae in the coaching ranks include head coaches Jennifer Rizzotti at the University of Hartford, Jamelle Elliott at the University of Cincinnati, Tonya Cardoza at Temple University, Carla Berube at Princeton University, and Shea Ralph at Vanderbilt University, and assistant coaches Stacy Hansmeyer at the University of Oklahoma, Morgan Valley at the University of Washington and Willnett Crockett at Temple.
+UConn alumnae in the coaching ranks include head coaches Jennifer Rizzotti at the University of Hartford, Jamelle Elliott at the University of Cincinnati, Tonya Cardoza at Temple University, Carla Berube at Princeton University, Shea Ralph at Vanderbilt University, and Tamika Williams-Jeter at University of Dayton, and assistant coaches Stacy Hansmeyer at the University of Oklahoma, Morgan Valley at the University of Washington and Willnett Crockett at Temple.
 Mel Thomas is the Director of Basketball Operations at Florida Gulf Coast University.
-Tamika Williams is head coach of India's national women's team, and a former assistant coach at Ohio State University and the University of Kansas.

-Six American female basketball players have attained the Triple Crown "plus one" — an NCAA national title, a WNBA title, a World Cup gold medal, and an Olympic gold medal.
-Of those six, four are UConn alumnae: Sue Bird, Swin Cash, Kara Wolters and Diana Taurasi.
+Eight American female basketball players have attained the Triple Crown "plus one" — an NCAA national title, a WNBA title, a World Cup gold medal, and an Olympic gold medal.
+Of those eight, six are UConn alumnae: Sue Bird, Swin Cash, Kara Wolters, Diana Taurasi, Tina Charles, and Breanna Stewart.